Andres Anvelt

 Andres Anvelt (born on 30 September 1969 Tallinn) is an Estonian politician and writer.
 He belonged to Social Democratic Party until 2019.

-2003-2006 he was director of Estonian Academy of Security Sciences Police College (Sisekaitseakadeemia politseikolledž).
+From 2003 to 2006 he was director of the Estonian Academy of Security Sciences Police College (Sisekaitseakadeemia politseikolledž).

-2011-2015 he was member of XII Riigikogu.
-And thereafter member of XIII Riigikogu.
+Between 2011 and 2019 he was member of the XII Riigikogu and XIII Riigikogu.

-2014–2015 he was judicial minister of Estonia (Eesti justiitsminister).
+From 2014 to 2015 he served as justice minister of Estonia (Eesti justiitsminister).

 He is the grandson of communist revolutionary Jaan Anvelt.